rm-hull/jasentaa/README.md

 ## Worked Example #2

 The previous example yielded a resulting data structure which corresponded to the parsed input.
-There is no reason why the result cannot be evaluated as part of the parsing process. **Graham Hutton** and **Eric Meijer** presented a simple integer calculator in [Functional Pearls: _Monadic Parsing in Haskell_](http://www.cs.uwyo.edu/~jlc/courses/3015/parser_pearl.pdf) which does exactly this.
+There is no reason why the result cannot be evaluated as part of the parsing process. **Graham Hutton** and **Erik Meijer** presented a simple integer calculator in [Functional Pearls: _Monadic Parsing in Haskell_](http://www.cs.uwyo.edu/~jlc/courses/3015/parser_pearl.pdf) which does exactly this.